foxwallet/hc.foxwallet.com/docs/03-aleo/index.md

 ## Usage
 - Download and open [FoxWallet](https://foxwallet.com/download)

-- Go to "Me" -> "Networks" select and download the zero-knowledge proof parameters for `Aleo Testnet` to use.
+- Go to "Me" -> "Networks" select and download the zero-knowledge proof parameters for `Aleo Mainnet` to use.

-- Return to the wallet home page, click the switch button in the upper left corner, [switch network](https://hc.foxwallet.com/docs/basic/manage-funds#switch-networks) to `Aleo Testnet`
+- Return to the wallet home page, click the switch button in the upper left corner, [switch network](https://hc.foxwallet.com/docs/basic/manage-funds#switch-networks) to `Aleo Mainnet`

 - View and transfer your ALEO